Cotalker/documentation/docs/documentation/automation/bots/pbwhatsapp.md

 - Recipient's full international phone number, e.g., +1 (234) 555-6789
 - Template information

-**Templates** are used for sending automated messages.
+NOTE: **Templates** are used for sending automated messages.
 Templates can be personalized but they require Facebook approval, which can take a while.
 We recommend you use our already approved and ready-to-use _Default_ template.

-### Default Template
+### Default Template {#default-template}

 <div className="alert alert--secondary">